UppaJung/personal-website-preview/content/posts/nametags/index.md

 <div data-registration-form-here="true" class="registration-and-name-tag-container"></div>
 <script src="./registration-pronouns.js"></script>

-Note that this approach differentiates pronouns that are *preferred* from those that are simply *welcomed*.
-The intended norm is that most people should be okay with gender-neutral *they* pronouns (they should welcome them) even if gendered pronouns are their first choice (preferred).
+Observe that this design differentiates pronouns that attendees *prefer* from those they merely *welcome*.
+This design establishes a norm of accepting gender-neutral *they* pronouns (they should welcome them) even when one prefers a gendered pronoun.

-The above design addresses cognitive inclusivity by making exceptions to the norm easy to spot: exceptions end with a boldface '**only**'.
-You can safely use 'they' pronouns for anyone who doesn't have that '**only**'.
-These exception cases are easier to spot and less likely to be members of marginalized populations.
-As you get to know other others better, you can switch to their preferred pronouns as your cognitive abilities allow.
+This design addresses our cognitive limits by exceptions to the norm easy to spot: all exceptions end with a boldface '**only**'.
+You can safely use 'they' pronouns for everyone else, and the exception cases are less likely to be members of marginalized populations.
+Using preferred pronouns becomes less of a cognitive necessity, and more of a signal of familiarity or intimacy that you can arrive at your own pace.

-Exception cases should also remain rare, at least at progressive events.
-When gender-neutral pronouns are the events' norm, cis-gendered persons should not be harmed by these pronouns—most of us are not even present to hear ourselves referred to in the third person.
-Defaults are powerful and most will conform to well-justified norms rather than fight them.[^offended] Attendees who have gone through all that is required to change their gender presentation[^cost-to-change-genders] and prefer to have that gender acknowledged can still signal a preference for gendered pronouns.
-Hopefully, most will also welcome a default that bends the arc of society towards gender inclusivity.
+The nudge towards inclusive choices in the registration form is intended to make exception cases relatively rare, at least at progressive events.
+Most cis-gendered persons will have little reason to reject the default, as they are not harmed by gender-neutral pronouns—most of us are not even present to hear ourselves referred to in the third person.[^offended] Attendees who have gone through all that is required to change their gender presentation[^cost-to-change-genders] and prefer to have that gender acknowledged can still signal a preference for gendered pronouns.
+Hopefully, most will also welcome a default that bends the arc of society towards gender inclusivity, or not mind that their preference for gendered pronouns exclusively now marks them as exceptional.[^edit-out-only]

-I also designed the sample forms to provide transparency about how the information your provide to the event on the registration form will be be shared with other attendees when you don your name tag.
-If you don't like anything on your name tag, you can edit it.[^name-tag-abuse] For example, if you feel obligated to register with the name on your government ID, but that name does not match your identity at the event, you can change it yourself.
+The form design also makes transparent how the information you provide to event organizers on the registration form will be shared with other attendees when you don your name tag.
+If you don't like anything on your name tag, you can edit it.[^name-tag-abuse] For example, if you feel obligated to register for the event with the name on your government ID, but that name does not match your identity at the event, you can change what appears on the name tag.

 In designing the name tag generated by the form, I tried to make it as easy as possible for a viewer to find and read the name the wearer wants to be addressed by.
 The font for the name is larger than all the other information on the name tag to help those with limited vision.[^scales-down] The name is also at the top of the tag to reduce the distance one needs to look down from the wearer's face, the time required, and the awkwardness that increases the further down you need to look.
-(Event branding goes at the bottom of the name tag, unless you want to reveal to attendees that you value your brand above their ability to know who they're talking to.)
+Event organizers should always place event branding at the bottom of name tags, lest they signal that they value the event's brand identity above attendees' ability to know who they are talking to.

-If you're organizing an event, you are welcome to borrow as much as you like from this [open source](https://github.com/UppaJung/registration-pronouns) design.
-If you've listened to me this far, may I also suggest that you provide adjustable lanyards, so that people's name tags can be moved closer to their face, and that staff help attendees shorten the lanyards at registration.
-(Again, defaults matter!)
+If you care about attendees being able to read each others' names, may I also suggest that you provide adjustable lanyards, so that people's name tags can be moved closer to their face, and that staff help attendees shorten the lanyards when providing them.
+(Attendees won't know to adjust them otherwise.)
 At the last event I was at, none of the name tags were visible at meals because the lanyards fell below the table height.
 Lastly, when using lanyards, always print name tags on both sides so that the contents are hidden when the name tag flips around.

+If you are organizing an event, you are welcome to borrow as much as you like from this [open source](https://github.com/UppaJung/registration-pronouns) design.
+Please help us all be less bad at this.

 ---